 Even if you fly a low-cost carrier and buy a meal or drink on board, you've probably already come out ahead over flying with a pricier regular airline.
 But if saving every last dime is your objective, bring a sealed snack and/or purchase food/drink post-security.

 If you want to be ultra savvy for beverages, it's worthwhile to invest in a reusable, foldable bottle like the Platypus water bottle.
-We use these everyday, never wasting money on disposable ones.
-Take note that if it's a hot drink you're after, you usually cannot board with these, so finish that coffee beforehand!
+We use these everyday, to reduce wasting money (and the environment) on disposable ones.

 4. You may need to print your own ticket